PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Contact form links :
     - Links located in the introduction section on a main page and in the new cocktails section are both working properly.

+- Activities:
+    - "Divider" photo is sucessfully being removed on mobile devices.

 - Videos :
     - Youtube video on a menu page is working and linked properly.
     - User can control a video and it won't auto start.